-11 Referrals to the DBS and National College for Teaching and Leadership (NCTL)
+Referrals to the DBS and National College for Teaching and Leadership (NCTL)

-This policy is primarily concerned with the promotion of safer recruitment and details the pre-employment checks that will be undertaken prior to employment being confirmed.
-Whilst these are pre-employment checks the School also has a legal duty to make a referral to the DBS in circumstances where an individual:
+This policy is primarily concerned with the promotion of safer recruitment and details the preemployment checks that will be undertaken prior to employment being confirmed.
+Whilst these are pre-employment checks the school also has a legal duty to make a referral to the DBS in circumstances where an individual:-

-- has applied for a position at the School despite being barred from working with children; or - Has been removed by the School from working in regulated activity (whether paid or unpaid), or has resigned prior to being removed, because they have harmed, or pose a risk of harm to, a child.
+- has applied for a position at the school despite being barred from working with children; or - has been removed by the school from working in regulated activity (whether paid or unpaid), or has resigned prior to being removed, because they have harmed, or pose a risk of harm to, a child.

-If the individual referred to the DBS is a teacher, the School may also decide to make a referral to the NCTL.
+If the individual referred to the DBS is a teacher, the school may also decide to make a referral to the NCTL.

-12 Queries
+Queries

-If an applicant has any queries on how to complete the application form or any other matter he/she should contact the HR department.
+If an applicant has any queries on how to complete the application form or any other matter he/she should contact the Bursar's PA.